Single "plane" moves at the speed of "Sapsan" and can fly 80 km

-A team of researchers at Washington State University (WSU) is testing components of the new
+A team of researchers at Washington State University (WSU) is testing components of a new

 John Swensen, Assistant Professor at the School of Mechanical Engineering andMaterials Science, and WSU Professor Konstantin Matveev received a grant from the Washington Joint Center for Innovative Aerospace Technologies (JCATI) to work with the American startup ZEVA Aero on the eVTOL single-seat aircraft of the same name.
 This means that the aircraft will use electricity for vertical takeoff, landing and hovering.